Peter von Kant: Release

 In March 2022, Strand Releasing acquired the US rights to the film.

 Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 78%, based on 40 reviews, and an average rating of 7/10.
-On Metacritic, the film has a weighted average score of 62 out of 100, based on 15 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 76%, based on 55 reviews, with an average rating of 6.8/10.
+The website's consensus reads, "Peter von Kant finds François Ozon making a nervy attempt to build on a Fassbinder classic -- and succeeding more often than he fails."
+On Metacritic, the film has a weighted average score of 63 out of 100, based on 19 critics, indicating "generally favorable reviews".

+Filmmaker John Waters named it his favorite film of 2022, saying "Fassbinder’s classic lesbian melodrama is appropriated and remade as a gay Frenchman’s love letter to the original version."